BichengLUO/GeometryViewer/README.md

 Intersection Format Requirement
 ------------------
 The format of intersections is quite simple, which is just a list of intersection points.
-Each intersection point occupied one line, formatting as "[p.x] [p.y]" like this:
+Each intersection point occupied one line, formatting as `[p.x] [p.y]` like this:

 > 79.7224 45.9439